Asthma and cold weather

 4. Cover up.
 Loosely wrap a scarf around your nose and mouth when heading out in the cold.
 This will help warm the chilly air as you breathe it in — making it less likely to irritate your lungs.

 5. Put out the flames.
 Smoke from wood stoves and fireplaces may trigger asthma troubles.
 So if possible, consider other ways to heat your home.

 What to do next

 Talk with your doctor about your symptoms.
-If they’re worsening with the weather, you may need changes to your asthma action planOpens a new window, your medicine or both.
+If they’re worsening with the weather, you may need changes to your asthma action plan, your medicine or both.

 A severe asthma attack is an emergency.
 A minor one may not be.
-So get to know your asthma action planOpens a new window.
+So get to know your asthma action plan.
 It may help you tell the difference — and know what to do in either case.
-Learn more about your quick-care options.

 American Lung Association; National Heart, Lung, and Blood Institute